slviajero/tinybasic/MANUAL.md

 SET 5,1 sets the default input stream to display.

-### Serial channel
+### Serial Stream

-Channel 1 is the default serial I/O stream on Arduino IDE programmed microcontrollers and it is standard input and output on POSIX like systems.
-The behaviour of channel 1 differed between the two version.
+Stream 1 is the default serial I/O stream on Arduino IDE programmed microcontrollers and it is standard input and output on POSIX like systems.
+The behaviour of stream 1 differed between the two version.

-On microcontrollers channel 1 is a true byte I/O stream and non blocking.
+On microcontrollers stream 1 is a true byte I/O stream and non blocking.
 The command

 GET A

 will return immediately and return 0 in the variable A if no character is available on the stream.
 The function AVAIL(1) or the special variable @A will return the correct number of characters in the serial buffer.
 If there is no character, the result will be 0.

 On POSIX systems, getchar() is used on OS level.
-This means that I/O on channel 1 is blocking.
+This means that I/O on stream 1 is blocking.

 GET A